arc sandbox

 .
 If a project contains a .env

-file, Architect will load those variables instead.
+file, Architect will load those variables instead, and only for the testing

 Variables from local preference files and .env